 We cultivate an appreciation of the arts and of the wider visual world, developing visual communication skills and the ability to think creatively in an environment where all pupils feel inspired and excited to explore art and develop a range of skills.

-We make cross-curricular links with other subjects to deepen pupils’ learning – particularly with history – for example, in Year 3 pupils create their own cave style pictures, in Year 4 they make an item of Egyptian jewellery and in Year 5 they study Tudor artists, in particular Hans Holbein.
+We make cross-curricular links with other subjects to deepen pupils’ learning – particularly with history – for example, in Year 3 pupils create a Green Man mask inspired by myths and legends.
 Science, music, history and human emotion are all areas which we address when looking at different examples of artists’ work.

 - Learning journey

 Pupils begin by developing an understanding of the qualities needed to make a simple drawing and of the wide range of different painting and printing styles and methods in art.
 They also learn about using colour and discover how to shape and mould clay.

 Looking at the work of different artists is an important part of each art project; we encourage pupils to make observations and discuss qualities in the artists’ work.

 We use a wide range of materials and techniques to ensure all pupils can enjoy their respective qualities and excel in a medium of their choice.

 By the time they leave us, pupils have developed the skill to create a sense of depth and space using line and tone in drawing and to make an intuitive response to the materials used and the marks they make.